 - 1. Your learning plan will guide your learning.
-Ensure you discuss you plan with your instructor and preceptor at the beginning of the experience. - 2.
-Your self-evaluation will include the following: - Dates of the set of shifts discussed in the notes. - A description of the preceptor's workload and the number of patients you were assigned out of your preceptor's workload.
-Include the diagnosis of each patient and days post-op or postpartum (if relevant). - An evaluation of your performance by focusing on three major outcomes (see page 9-12 for further information about course outcomes and sub-outcomes) that had particular significant for you in the set of shifts.
-Give specific examples to illustrate your progress in relation to the outcomes discussed.
+Ensure you discuss your plan with your instructor and preceptor at the beginning of the experience. - 2.
+Your self-evaluation notes will include the following: - Dates of the set of shifts discussed in the notes. - A description of the preceptor's workload and the number of patients you were assigned out of your preceptor's workload.
+Include the diagnosis of each patient and days post-op or postpartum (if relevant). - An evaluation of your performance by focusing on three situations that had particular significance for you in the set of shifts.
+Describe and analyze each situation with enough detail that the instructor gets a good picture of what occurred.
+Identify the outcomes each situation addresses.
 It is expected that all outcomes will be evaluated during the experience.
 Refer to the outcome statements in the course outline and to the practicum evaluation form that provides indicators for each outcome.
-The indicators will help you focus your self-evaluations. - A comment on the application of your leadership plan from NURS 8300. - Share your self-evaluation with your preceptor so the nurse has the opportunity to add comments and to sign the notes.
-This might be an excellent time to discuss new learning needs and to formulate a plan to meet these needs.
-Then forward these notes to your instructor. - Email, mail, fax or deliver your self-evaluation notes to your instructor immediately following the last shift of the set.
-If mailing, the address is:
+The indicators will help you focus your self-evaluations. - A comment on theory and concepts you've covered during the nursing program that have particular relevance to the situation.
+Why are they relevant?
+How does the theory/concept inform your practice and thinking? - Demonstration of an ability to independently think critically in your self-evaluation notes.
+If there is difficulty then the student and instructor will collaborate to develop a learning process and plan to facilitate achievement.
+Thinking critically is evidenced by: - > Using a variety of sources of knowing to guide care - > Using research findings as a source in discussions with colleagues - > Evaluating research to determine the usefulness of findings for decision-making in nursing practice - Questioning unclear decisions made by self and others - > Evaluating strategies to promote health outcomes - > Reflecting-in-action - > Analyzing the uniqueness of each client and client situation - ldentifying assumptions, evidence, alternatives and consequences to formulate beliefs and take action in nursing practice. - A comment on the application of your leadership plan from NURS 8300. - Inclusion of a goal for the next set of shifts.
+The goal should indicate what you will take into practice with you as a result of the analysis in your self-evaluation notes. - 3.
+Share your self-evaluation with your preceptor so the nurse has the opportunity to add comments and to sign the notes.
+This might be an excellent time to discuss new learning needs and to formulate a plan to meet these needs. - 4.
+Email your self-evaluation notes to your instructor.
+The first set of progress notes are due 48 hours after your second set of shifts.
+The third set of progress notes are due 48 hours after your fourth set of shifts.
+The second and fourth sets of notes are the midterm and final evaluations due at the time of your meeting with the BCIT instructor and your preceptor.
+Your instructor will review due dates during orientation.
+Inability to submit notes on time will be noted on the student evaluation under responsibility and accountability. - 5.
+Students must achieve a satisfactory rating in the ongoing self-evaluation notes to achieve a satisfactory standing in this course.